 This may increase the chance of you getting an unwanted side effect.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your doctor, nurse or pharmacist

 How long to take it for

-Take Tykerb for as long as your doctor recommends.
-Don't stop unless your doctor advises you to.
+Keep taking Tykerb for as long as your doctor recommends.

-Immediately telephone your doctor or Poisons Information Centre (In Australia call 131126 for advice, if you think you or
+your doctor or Poisons Information Centre (In Australia call 131126) for advice, or